wpconnect-co/orders-sync-to-airtable-for-woocommerce/readme.txt

 == Description ==

-**Orders Sync to Airtable for WooCommerce** is a free plugin that allows you to synchronize your WooCommerce store's orders to your Airtable base with ease.
+**Orders Sync to Airtable for WooCommerce** is a free plugin that allows you to synchronize **automatically** your WooCommerce store's orders to your Airtable base with ease.

 Whether you want to manage your order data, automate your reports, or centralize your store activity in Airtable, this plugin helps you streamline the process without manual data entry.